Doly02/ipk-proj-2/README.md

 ```

 ## User's possibilities
 This section outlines the different commands and parameters you can use to interact with the program and how they affect its behavior:

-### Interface Selection
 - `-i <interface>` or `--interface <interface>`: Specify a network interface for packet sniffing.
 If no interface is specified, or if the interface flag is used without a value, the program will display a list of all active network interfaces.
 - `-t` or `--tcp`: Targets TCP segments.
 This can be further refined by using `-p <port>` or `--port-*` to filter by specific ports.
 - `-u` or `--udp`: Targets UDP datagrams, with the same optional port filtering as TCP.